JoHaHu/MolSim/submission/worksheet4/report.md

 ### Task 1 - Thermostats

-implemented as specified on the worksheet
+- implemented as specified on the worksheet
+- five functions to integrate the functionality

 ### Task 2 - Simulation of the Rayleigh-Taylor instability